 - Terrace Gardens: Located on the Terrace Level behind the Hank Aaron Terrace adjacent to Section 243.

 - Top of Terrapin: Located on the 2nd level of the Terrapin Taproom, near the Chop House gate.

 - XFINITY Rooftop and Cabanas: Located on the Upper Level in right field adjacent to Section 312.

 Commemorate a special occasion by displaying a message on the Braves LED Ribbon Board during an Atlanta Braves home game.
 Score big with family and friends, while also making a tax-deductible contribution to the Atlanta Braves Foundation.
 Requests must be submitted no later than 2 DAYS prior to the desired run date of the message.
 Visit braves.com/scoreboard to order your personalized message, at least 48 hours in advance of your game date.

-Please visit braves.com/clubmember and click on the INFINITI Club tab for more information on your benefits as an INFINITI Club Member.
+Please visit braves.com/premium and click on the INFINITI Club tab for more information on your benefits as an INFINITI Club Member.

-Please visit braves.com/clubmember and click on the INFINITI Suites Club tab for more information on your benefits as an INFINITI Suites Club Member.
+Please visit braves.com/premium and click on the INFINITI Suites Club tab for more information on your benefits as an INFINITI Suites Club Member.